oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

 ##### <a name="GreaterThan" href="#GreaterThan">5.1.1.1.3 Greater Than</a>

-The `gt` operator returns true if the left operand is greater than the right operand, otherwise it returns false.
+The `gt` operator returns `true` if the left operand is greater than the right operand, otherwise it returns `false`.

 The special value `INF` is greater than any number, and any number is greater than `-INF`.